 Dublin – Laurens County, Georgia – I had an opportunity to tour several great old homes in Dublin, Georgia a couple of weeks ago.
 This is a one day “expedition” put on by the Georgia Trust for Historic Preservation – always fun to tour, and I meet the nicest people!
 This is my first real visit to Dublin, usually it’s our quick stop on the way to Savannah.
 There’s lots to explore in this town of 16,000 so let’s get looking around.

 Talk about a Georgia mansion…this 1903 home is huge!
 7,000 square feet, with it’s very own ballroom too.
 It was described as one of the grandest homes south of Atlanta when built.
 It has had several owners over the years – and it’s been a church, a funeral home, corporate offices – and now a B&B. It’s got amazing stained glass windows too.
 You can learn more of the history and see more photos on the Page House website.

 In 1905, this Dr. Joseph Morgan Page bought this house.
 He and his wife had 6 children – and he gave a house to each child upon their marriage.
 There are several homes along Bellevue Avenue that trace back to this family – we’ll see one more.

-Dublin was once larger than Macon, Ga!
+Once larger than Macon, Ga!

 The house below, the Bashinski House, is a really interesting one.
 Izzie and Helen Bashinski took frequent trips to Europe – and wanted a house to reflect the Italian villa look.
 They hired a regionally famous architect, Charles Edward Choate, to design this house built of solid concrete.
 We saw several Choate-designed houses in our visit to Sandersville last year.